CBD Dosage Chart: How Much To Take For Best Results

 Delivers the richest cannabinoid profile.

-Research suggests these beneficial plant compounds may work better together, amplifying each other’s individual effects, a natural phenomenon known as the entourage effect.
-For some users, this can enhance how CBD makes them feel.
+Research suggests these beneficial plant compounds may work better together, amplifying each other’s individual effects when combined.
+This natural phenomenon is known as the entourage effect, and some CBD users report enhanced effects and improved benefits because of it.

 Broad Spectrum